 - Rub the venison loin with half amount of the rubs, make sure all surface are throughly coated

-- Put the spiced venison loin in the non reactive airthight container (or using zip lock bag), let it refrigerate in 24 hours, flip it every 12 hours
+- Put the spiced venison loin in the non reactive airthight container (or using zip lock bag), let it refrigerate in 7-10 days until very firm, flip it every 12 hours

 - In the following next day, discard the liquid that dripped off from the meat, rub the meat with remaining rubs